KimGonzales/digital_nomad_jobs/NOTES.md

 #.scrape_job_descriptions
-    this class method takes an argument of a singular job posting's url and scrapes the :description and :company_url and returns a hash.
+    this class method takes an argument of a singular job posting's url and scrapes the page to return a hash of that job's :description.
     It iterates over all existing Job.urls and scrapes each job description